wolejnr/100-Days-of-Code-Journal/log2.md

   I also learnt about list comprehensions and generators.
 * Started the fifth course on how to import data in Python which is in two parts
 * Learnt how to import data in flat files

+### Day 30: October 13, 2018

+**Today's Progress**:
+* Completed the fifth course in the Data Science Track of DataCamp.com where I learnt how to import data from databases by creating an engine, connecting to it and retrieving data using sql before finally closing the connection.